roycebranning/ideation/fidem/genesis.md

-DEFINING THE GENESIS FOR DAWN
+DEFINING THE GENESIS FOR ELOS
 -----------------------------

-Roles of dawn:
+Roles:
   1. Record and aggregate real data about your life
     1. why: make evidence-based decisions (no more speculation)
   2. Enforce and understand your ethos